guigolab/lncATLAS/README.md

 $ useradd -u 2001 -s /usr/bin/git-shell -m -k skel shiny
 ```

-The `skel` folder contains an initialized bare git repo with a `post-receive` hook and an authorized key.
+The `skel` folder contains an initialized bare git repo with a `post-receive` hook and an authorized key and a pre-created folder for the lncatlas shiny app.

 ```bash
 $ tree skel